 If you choose a humorous brand voice to speak with your customers, sprinkle some creativity that would resonate with your target audience.
 We just couldn’t pass by this example from Made by Nacho.

-e-commerce homepage best practices Made By Nacho reviews
+ecommerce homepage best practices Made By Nacho reviews

 Their review panel alone is enough to strike a chord with their audience and claim a spot in the shopper’s memory.
 Sometimes, that’s all it takes to persuade consumers to place an order in your store.